codacy/docs/docs/repositories/files.md

     ![Duplicated blocks for a file](images/files-duplication.png)

--   **Coverage:** Shows which lines of code are covered by tests or not.
+-   **Coverage:** Shows which lines of code are covered by tests (green background) or not (red background).
 The tab displays the percentage of coverable lines that are covered by tests in the file.

     ![Coverage information for a file](images/files-coverage.png)